-If you’re 30 to 39 years old and thinking about buying term life insurance, you’re in the perfect place!
+If you’re 30 to 39 years old and thinking about buying term life insurance, you’ve come to the right place!

 On a personal note…

-Inexpensive Term Policies for Aged 30 – 39
+Inexpensive Term Policies for Those Aged 30 – 39

-…and, as you get older, it is very likely you are going to start developing health issues which could make buying a policy even more costly.
+…not to mention the simple fact that as you get older, it’s very likely you will start to develop health issues which could make buying a policy even more costly.

-The bottom line is, if you need life insurance in your 30’s, then don’t delay buying any longer.
-You will save money and your family will have that financial security it needs.
+The bottom line is, if you need life insurance, don’t delay buying it any longer.
+You will save a lot of cash and your family will have the financial security they need.

 How Affordable is Term Insurance for a 30 – 39 Year Old?